agriyantosk/remwaste-react-app/README.md

 ### How It Works

-- A dedicated **"View in AR"** button is shown **only on mobile devices**.
+- A dedicated **"View in AR"** button is shown **only on iOS mobile devices**.
-- Once clicked:
-  - iOS users are redirected to a `.usdz` file using Apple’s native Quick Look AR system.
+- Once clicked: iOS users are redirected to a `.usdz` file using Apple’s native Quick Look AR system.
-  - Android users are taken to a dedicated HTML page rendering a `.glb` model via [Model Viewer](https://modelviewer.dev) with support for Scene Viewer.
-- The AR viewer runs in a **new browser tab** so it doesn't interrupt the main selection or checkout process.

 ---

 ### Tech Stack & Tools Used

-- `@google/model-viewer` (for Android AR support)
 - Apple Quick Look with `.usdz` format (for iOS support)
 - Device and OS detection via `navigator.userAgent`
 - 3D models downloaded and scaled appropriately using SketchUp and online converters